 If you’re interested, the Samyang 12mm F2 for Fujifilm now has a good price on Amazon: https://amzn.to/3VDDkqo

-I’m not going to spoil much of the Samyang 12mm video review here.
-But let me share some quick info here.
+I will not spoil much of the Samyang 12mm video review, but let me share some quick info here.

 And there is weather sealing!
 Yay!